-Upon closing of these securitization transactions, the Company determined that the servicing fees represented a variable interest in these securitization entities due to the EHRIs held by the Company's

-MOAs to satisfy the RR requirements.
+Upon closing of these securitization transactions, the Company determined that the servicing fees represented a variable interest in these securitization entities due to the EHRIs held by the Company's MOAs to satisfy the RR requirements.
 The EHRIs held by these MOAs were deemed to potentially absorb more than an insignificant amount of the VIEs' expected losses or expected returns at the inception of the securitization transactions.
 The Company also determined that it was the primary beneficiary of these entities and consolidated the MOAs and trusts associated with the 2017-1, 2017-2, and 2018-1 securitization transactions.

 Subsequent to the expiration of the RR requirements for 2017-1 and 2017-2 in December 2019 and 2018-1 in June 2020, the residual certificates held by each of the respective MOAs were distributed based on the proportional equity held by Upstart and the investor.
 This distribution required the Company to reassess whether its servicing fee is a variable interest.
 Although the Company maintains a reduced level of variable interests in the 2017-1 and 2017-2 securitization transactions through the EHRIs, the Company's other interests subsequent to these distributions are no longer expected to absorb more than an insignificant amount of each of the VIE's expected losses or expected returns.
 Therefore, the Company concluded that the fees for servicing the securitization transactions are no longer considered variable interests, and as such the powers the Company possesses through the servicing arrangements are no longer considered in the primary beneficiary determination.
-As a result, the Company deconsolidated the legal entities associated with the 2017-1 and 2017-2 securitization transactions as of December 31, 2019 and 2018-1 as of June 30, 2020.
+As a result, the Company concluded it was no longer the primary beneficiary of the 2017-1, 2017-2, and 2018-1 securitization transactions.
+The Company deconsolidated the legal entities associated with the 2017-1 and 2017-2 securitization transactions as of December 31, 2019 and 2018-1 as of June 30, 2020.
 The Company recorded an immaterial net gain on the deconsolidation of these entities.
 The Company maintained its role as servicer of these securitization transactions.

 The Company sponsored three additional securitization transactions in August 2018 ("2018-2"), February 2019 ("2019-1") and August 2019 ("2019-2"), respectively.
 As the retaining sponsor of these transactions, the Company was subject to the RR requirements and satisfied them through Eligible Vertical Interests ("EVIs") in the form of a combination of securitization notes and residual certificates through the established MOAs.
 The Company concluded that it has a variable interest and is the primary beneficiary of the MOAs associated with these securitization transactions.
 As a result, the Company consolidated these MOAs as of December 31, 2020 and 2019.
-The Company determined that it is not the primary beneficiary of the trusts which hold the loans associated with these securitization transactions met the definition of a sale under Topic 860, Transferring and Servicing.
+The Company determined that it is not the primary beneficiary of the trusts which hold the loans associated with these securitization transactions, primarily because the Company's servicing fees are not considered variable interests, and that the transfer of loans as collateral into these securitization transactions met the definition of a sale under Topic 860, Transferring and Servicing.
 As such, the Company derecognized these loans from the consolidated balance sheets upon the closing of these securitization transactions.
 Refer to the Unconsolidated Securitization section below for more information.